The Science of Parmesan

 There are many cheeses made around the world similar to, but not equal to P-R:

 American Parmesan.
 American parmesan is made in a similar fashion, and the best can be very nice, but the subtle production differences are almost always easy to discern in the mouth.
 It begins with the cattle, which usually dine on specially formulated feed.
 The milk is pasteurized, which helps prevent disasters, but also impacts the flavor.
 Nonanimal rennet is usually used, as well as storebought starter cultures rather than whey from yesterday's cheesemaking.
 The curds are broken by machine, leaving larger curds that are more moist.
 Domestic wheels are smaller which often produces saltier cheese.
-Finally, they can be aged for as little as six months so full flavor has not had time to develop.
+They can be aged for as little as six months so full flavor has not had time to develop.
 The result is a texture that is usually drier, rubbery, and without the crunch of the original.
 And they are blander.
+But the greatest difference is in the pre-grated stuff whic h can have cellulose added to keep it from clumping.

 Grana Padano.
 Here is one imitator worth noting.
 Grana Padano is made just to the north of Parmigiano-Reggiano.
 Grana Padano's production process is similar, but slightly different.
 Cattle can be fed silage, not just grass and hay, the milk does not have to be as fresh, and it contains less fat.
 It can be sold as young as nine months and is rarely aged beyond 24 months.